-One would expect that instead of the phrase lectio divina, the adjective sacra (the feminine form) or “sacred reading.”
+One might expect that instead of the adjective divina, sacra (the feminine form of sacer) would be used.
 The word “sacred,” whether Latin or Greek, pertains to objects related to the holy such as a church or vessels of the altar used for Mass.
-Instead, tradition employs the adjective divina or “divine.”
-This intimates that such reading is divine, not sacred, or more proximate to God himself instead of being an object related to his holiness.
-Furthermore, lectio derives from the verb lego, “to choose, pick.”
-In sum, lectio divina may be said to be a “divine picking” or choosing of a given sentence, phrase or word through which God himself speaks.
-While certainly sacred (or sacra), one quickly discovers that lectio appeals directly to the heart of God and does not beat around the bush, so to speak.
+Instead, tradition employs the adjective divina or “divine” (the feminine form of divinus).
+Exactly when and how this came about is lost in the mists of time, but that is secondary.
+Divina intimates that such reading is divine...not as limited as sacer...or more proximate to God himself instead of an object related to his holiness.

-The contents of the home page represent a wide variety of examples of this ancient practice.
-Lectio traces its origins of monasticism and currently is enjoying wide acceptance among lay persons.
-In fact, many people show a spontaneous interest in lectio divina, often after having been initiated into some form contemplative prayer in line with Church teaching and tradition.
-They discovered that such prayer cannot continue without verification of their practice, and the best locus for those raised in the Judeo-Christian heritage is found in both the Old and New Testaments.
+Lectio traces its origins to early monasticism and currently is enjoying a wider acceptance among lay persons.
+In fact, many people show a spontaneous interest in lectio divina after having been initiated into some form contemplative prayer in line with Christian teaching and tradition.
+They realize that such prayer cannot continue without verification of their practice.
+The best locus for those raised in the Judaeo-Christian heritage obviously is found in both the Old and New Testaments.
 Prayer enables one to penetrate beyond the letter of text and to see how the Holy Spirit is speaking to us through these inspired words here and now.
-Not long ago Pope Benedict the Sixteenth recognized this and remarked that lectio divina lies at the heart of the Church's renewal.
+Not long ago Pope Benedict XVI recognized this and remarked that lectio divina lies at the heart of the Church's renewal.

 Richard McCambly, ocso